Learning from All Vehicles: Experiments

 \section{Experiments}

 We evaluate our method on the CARLA simulator~\cite{dosovitskiy2017carla} using closed-loop driving.
 We compare our approach with the state-of-the-art methods on the public leaderboard, and we perform ablation study on the effect of our design choices locally.
 For our online leaderboard submission, we train on all the 8 publicly available towns using a dataset of 400K frames, collected with the CARLA behavior agent under randomized weathers.
 For ablations, we only train on 4 out of the 8 towns, resulting in a dataset of 186K frames.
 We test on two other unseen towns.
-Details of the dataset statistics are provided in the supplement for reference.